posted April 25, 2019

 < Click to Tweet

-Join Columbia Southern University for “Addressing Threats to U.S. Borders and Cybersecurity,” a recorded webinar discussion and Q&A session hosted by CSU’s College of Safety and Emergency Services.
+Columbia Southern University hosted “Addressing Threats to U.S. Borders and Cybersecurity,” a webinar discussion and Q&A session with CSU’s College of Safety and Emergency Services.

 Transcript, Part 1: Protecting U.S. Borders Using Cybersecurity